 The Northern Rhône

 The Rhône valley region is divided between the Northern and Southern Rhône, where the corresponding wines are quite different in style.
 The northern and southern parts are very different geographically.
 The Northern Rhône stretches south down the narrow valley of the River Rhône, from the town of Vienne in the north to Valence in the south.
-Côte-Rôtie is the first major appellation we come across, some of the finest, finesse-driven wines of the Rhône are made here.
-Syrah is the main grape, often a little Viognier is blended in with the Syrah which gives the wines a beautiful soft fragrance and texture.
+Côte-Rôtie is the first significant appellation we come across, some of the finest, finesse-driven wines of the Rhône are made here.
+Syrah is the main grape; often a little Viognier is blended in with the Syrah, which gives the wines a beautiful soft fragrance and texture.
 Syrah has a distinct peppery character and warmth, red berry fruits and spice are often found on the nose.
 The vineyards of Côte-Rôtie lie on extremely steep terraces, not an easy place to grow grapes.
 Those poor pickers!
-There are 200 hectares under vine, with a number of superior sites, or crus identified.
+There are 200 hectares under vine, with several superior sites, or crus identified.
 The best wines come from the center of the appellation.
-In great years, these wines are quite sublime, elegant soft reds which develop great complexity as they age.
+In great years, these wines are quite sublime, elegant soft reds that develop great complexity as they age.

 Immediately south of Côte-Rôtie, the vineyards of Condrieu continue on the western bank of the river.
-The soils here are composed of granite and sandstone rather than schist as is the case further north.
-Perfect conditions for that uniquely perfumed, white variety Viognier.
+The soils here are composed of granite and sandstone rather than schist, as is the case further north—perfect conditions for that uniquely perfumed, white variety Viognier.
 Widely planted further afield, from the Languedoc to Australia, the variety has recently enjoyed a renaissance with wine drinkers.
-It is not an easy grape to grow but the best examples from the region are stunningly aromatic, rich wines.
+It is not an easy grape to grow, but the best examples from the region are stunningly aromatic, vibrant wines.

 The Southern Rhône